 SERVICES Mains electric and drainage are believed available or connected with water by way of a meter and heating by way of oil.
 The property benefits from Solar Panels which currently generate around £2,500 per annum.
 All services and appliances are not tested by the Selling Agent.

 DIRECTIONS From the Prestatyn office turn left onto Meliden Road and at the mini roundabout continue straight across and proceed through the village of Meliden, at the traffic lights turn left onto Waterfall Road and proceed to the next set of lights turning left onto Dyserth High Street.
-Proceed into the village of Trelawnyd, passing the school on the left hand side the rear of the property will be seen on the right just before the ‘Crown Inn,’ turn left onto Well Lane.
+Proceed into the village of Trelawnyd, passing the school on the left hand side the rear of the property will be seen on the right just before the ‘Crown Inn,’ turn right onto Well Lane.